nikiforosbotis/Viagogo-Coding-Challenge/README.md

 When entering the input parameters (coordinate X and coordinate Y) they should be given when the program asks for them by separating them with a whitespace).

+## Assumptions

-**All the assumptions that have been made are explicitly stated in the comments above the corresponding code snippet.**
+**Most of the assumptions that have been made are explicitly stated in the comments above the corresponding code snippet.**

 ## Answers to the Questions